paradigma-cl/unbreakableID/README.md

 The blockchain and the internet could be applied to different needs of human beings.
 The first need is for the individual, agreement between peers, and things.

-### 1. The use of Internet Identification System
+### 1. The Experience of Internet as an Identification System
 We must assure that the use of digital technology maintains a secure world, peaceful, and without setbacks produced by hackers or identity theft.
 The evolution of digital identification has been fast progressing from traditional methods to more advanced and secure methods.
 [8]

 ### 1.1 Evolution

 #### Early Days
 Initial Authentication: In the early days of the Internet, identification was primarily based on username and password systems.
-This method was simple but had significant security vulnerabilities1.
+This method was simple but had significant security vulnerabilities.

 #### Advancements in Security
 Two-Factor Authentication (2FA): To address security concerns, two-factor authentication emerged, requiring users to provide a second form of verification, such as a code sent to their mobile phone.